JPPhoto/stretchs_node_stash/readme.md

 ## Node Breakdown

-### Selectors
+### Toggles

-- `Integer Selector` - Takes two integer inputs and allows the user to decide which is used based on a toggle.
+- `Integer Toggle` - Takes two integer inputs and allows the user to decide which is used based on a toggle.
+- `Integer Collection Toggle` - Same as above but for Integer Collections.
+- `String Toggle` - Same as above but for Strings.
-- `String Selector` - Same as above but for strings.
+- `String Collection Toggle` - Same as above but for String Collections.
+- `Bool Toggle` - For Booleans.
+- `Bool Collection Toggle` - For Boolean Collections.
+- `Float Toggle` - For Floats.
+- `Float Collection Toggle` - For Float Collections.
+- `Image Toggle` - For Images.
+- `Image Collection Toggle` - For Image Collections.
+- `LoRA Toggle` - For LoRAs
+- `LoRA Collection Toggle` - For LoRA Collections
+- `Scheduler Toggle` - For Schedulers.
+- `Model Toggle` - A generic model toggle.
+For input use ModelIdentifier node.
+Warning: All models will be selectable.
+Ensure the input models are of the same type and are output to something that can use that type or Invoke will throw errors.
+- `SDXL Main Model Toggle` - Same as above but only for SDXL main models so much easier/safer to use.

 ### Name Grabbers